Clerk To Governors Training: Roles, Procedures & Allowances

 Directors was a suitable name because academies are charitable companies and so the people on the trust board are company directors.

 This doesn’t explain why some academies use the name “governors” instead of trustees or directors though.
-To be honest I’m not sure why they do.
-If anyone does know please get in touch!
+To be honest I’m not sure why they do!

 What questions should the safeguarding governor ask?